wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/security-configuration-assessment.rst

 As described in the :doc:`centralized configuration <../../reference/centralized-configuration>` section, the Wazuh manager has the ability to push files and configurations to connected agents.

 This feature con be used to push policy files to agents in defined groups.
-By default, every connected agents belongs to the *default* group.
-We will use this group to show an example.
+By default, every connected agent belongs to the *default* group, so we can use this group as an example.

-- Steps on the manager

-    - Put the new policy file under the directory: ``/var/ossec/etc/shared/default``
-    - Ensure the policy owner is `ossec`.
-    - Edit the ``/var/ossec/etc/shared/default/agent.conf`` file.
-    - Add the following block:
+In order to push a new policy from the manager it should be placed in the directory: ``/var/ossec/etc/shared/default`` , ensure the policy owner is `ossec` and then add the following block to the ``/var/ossec/etc/shared/default/agent.conf`` file:

 .. code-block:: xml